seetaresearch/dragon/docs/api/python/torch.rst

   : Select the elements from two branches under the condition.

   `zeros(...) <torch/zeros.html>`_
-  : Return a tensor with value 0 filled.
+  : Return a tensor filled with zeros.

   `zeros_like(...) <torch/zeros_like.html>`_
-  : Return a tensor with value 0s filled, shape as input.
+  : Return a tensor of zeros with shape as the other.

 .. toctree::
   :hidden: